carolina-vallejo/temperature-monitor/README.md

 ## Description

-This repository is a response to a front-end challenge for a job application at Snuk.
+This repository is the answer to a front-end challenge for a job application at Snuk.

 The task consist in build a temperature control that shows the last 30 minutes of Berlin weather data in a linear chart.
 This interactive chart also include controls that allow the user change the temperature range and also the frequency in which the data is being updated.